 Here are some pricing strategy examples that demonstrate the concept:

-In fact, roughly 63% of consumers say they are more like to purchase from a website if it has product ratings and reviews.
+In fact, many say they are more like to purchase from a website if it has product ratings and reviews.
 Additionally, more than 70% of Americans say that they look up product reviews prior to making a purchase.

 Important, but Not Everything